Inhalational anesthetic: History

+Before 1950, diethyl ether, which has severe risks of nausea, was used.
+Diethyl ether is extremely flammable, especially in the presence of enriched oxygen mixtures.

+James Young Simpson, an obstetrics surgeon, used ethers to help women relieve their labor pains but later deemed them unsuitable.
+Simpson and his friends tested chloroform, at a dinner party.
+They woke from unconsciousness pleasantly surprised with its effectiveness.
+This was the first recorded successful use of halogenated hydrocarbons as anesthetics.

+Modern era

 Volatile anaesthetic agents share the property of being liquid at room temperature, but evaporating easily for administration by inhalation.
 The volatile anesthetics used in the developed world today include: Desflurane, isoflurane and sevoflurane.
 Other agents widely used in the past include ether, chloroform, enflurane, halothane, methoxyflurane.
 All of these agents share the property of being quite hydrophobic (i.e., as liquids, they are not freely miscible with water, and as gases they dissolve in oils better than in water).

+Characteristics

-The ideal volatile anaesthetic agent offers smooth and reliable induction and maintenance of general anaesthesia with minimal effects on non-target organ systems.
-In addition it is odorless or pleasant to inhale; safe for all ages and in pregnancy; not metabolised; rapid in onset and offset; potent; safe for exposure to operating room staff; and has a long shelf life.
+The ideal volatile anaesthetic agent offers induction and maintenance of general anaesthesia with minimal effects on non-target organ systems.
+In addition it is suitable for use across a broad range of ages and in pregnancy; not metabolised; rapid in onset and offset; potent; safe for exposure to operating room staff; and has a long shelf life.
 It is also cheap to manufacture; easy to transport and store; easy to administer and monitor with standard operating room equipment; stable to light, plastics, metals, rubber and soda lime; and non-flammable and environmentally safe.
 None of the agents currently in use are ideal, although many have some of the desirable characteristics.
 For example, sevoflurane is pleasant to inhale and is rapid in onset and offset.
 It is also safe for all ages.
-However, it is expensive (approximately 3 to 5 times more expensive than isoflurane), and approximately half as potent as isoflurane.
+However, it is generally more expensive than isoflurane, although the difference varies by market and formulation, and approximately half as potent as isoflurane.

 Gases

 Other gases or vapors which produce general anaesthesia by inhalation include nitrous oxide, carbon dioxide, cyclopropane, and xenon.
 These are stored in gas cylinders and administered using flowmeters, rather than vaporisers.
-Cyclopropane is explosive and is no longer used for safety reasons, although otherwise it was found to be an excellent anaesthetic.
-Xenon is odorless (odourless) and rapid in onset, but is expensive and requires specialized equipment to administer and monitor.
-Nitrous oxide, even at 80% concentration, does not quite produce surgical level anaesthesia in most people at standard atmospheric pressure, so it must be used as an adjunct anaesthetic, along with other agents.
+Cyclopropane is no longer used because of its flammability; otherwise it is an excellent anaesthetic.
+Xenon is odorless and rapid in onset, but it is expensive and requires specialized equipment to administer.
+Nitrous oxide, even at 80% concentration, does not quite produce surgical level anaesthesia in most people at standard atmospheric pressure, so it must be used as an adjunct anaesthetic, alongside other agents.